-What to Do if Your Personal Loan Keeps Getting Declined
+What to Do if You Are Denied a Personal Loan

-When you apply for a personal loan, there is always the risk of having your request denied.
-This can be due to several reasons, including a low credit score, incomplete paperwork, or having a limited income.
+When you apply for a personal loan, there is always the risk of having your application denied.
+This can be due to several reasons, including poor credit, incomplete paperwork or failing to meet income requirements.

-This article will detail several personal loan denial reasons and cover the actions you can take after a loan denial.
+This article will detail several personal loan denial reasons and discuss the actions you can take after a loan denial.

 Common Reasons for Personal Loan Denials